This page outlines Coiled’s security and privacy policies.

 Coiled generates TLS certificates on a per-cluster basis which are used to manage access to each cluster’s Dask scheduler

 and workers.
-These certificates are stored in our database and are available to our development teams.
+These certificates are stored encrypted in our database.

 Additionally, the scheduler and workers for a cluster use